On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

+It is not hard to see that we may rephrase our result in the following way, after using Corollary \ref{cor:CAPrep}.
+This rephrasing is perhaps more obviously a strengthened version of Pedersen's Theorem \ref{PTheorem}.

+\begin{cor} Let $\A \subseteq \mathcal{B(H)}$ be a Type II$_1$ AW*-factor.
+Then $\A$ is a von Neumann algebra on $H$ if and only if there exists a MASA of $\A$ which is a von Neumann algebra on $H$. \end{cor}

-\begin{warn} Given that $\tau_M$, the restriction of the quasitrace $\tau$ to a MASA $M$, is a normal, faithful state, it is tempting to try to use a GNS-type argument to construct a representation of \A that is normal on $M$.
+\begin{warn} Given that the restriction of the quasitrace $\tau$ to a MASA $M$, which we shall denote by $\tau_M$, is a normal, faithful state, it is tempting to try to use a GNS-type argument to construct a representation of $\A$ that is normal on $M$.

 In particular, by Hahn-Banach, we can extend $\tau_M$ to a state $\Phi$ on $\mathcal{A}$.
-Let $(\pi_\Phi, H)$ be the GNS representation of \A induced by $\Phi$ with the cyclic vector $\xi$, so that $\braket{\pi_\Phi(x)\xi}{\xi}=\Phi(x)$.
+Let $(\pi_\Phi, H)$ be the GNS representation of $\A$ induced by $\Phi$ with the cyclic vector $\xi$, so that $\braket{\pi_\Phi(x)\xi}{\xi}=\Phi(x)$.
 If $x \in M$, then by construction, we have $\Phi(x) = \tau_M(x)$.
 Since $\tau_M$ is CAP on $M$, it seems that our construction forces $\pi_\Phi$ to be CAP on $M$.
-If this were true then we could argue, as in Theorem \ref{minimalPedersenII1}, that $(\pi_\Phi, H)$ is a representation of \A as a concrete von Neumann algebra on $H$.
-In particular, this seems to show that every Type II$_1$ \AW-factor is a \Wstar-factor (thereby also positively resolving all the equivalent conjectures above).
+If this were true then we could argue, as in Theorem \ref{minimalPedersenII1}, that $(\pi_\Phi, H)$ is a representation of $\A$ as a concrete von Neumann algebra on $H$.
+This would seem to show that every Type II$_1$ AW*-factor is a W*-factor (thereby also positively resolving all the equivalent conjectures above).
 However, this argument is subtly wrong.

-While it \emph{is} true that if $(\pi_\tau, K)$ is the GNS representation of $M$ induced by $\tau_M$, then $\pi_\tau$ is CAP on $M$ and $\pi_\tau(M)$ is a von Neumann algebra on $K$, it is possible to extend $\tau_M$ to $\Phi$ on \A in a degenerate way, so that the representation $(\pi_\Phi, H)$ is not normal when restricted back to $M$.
-Indeed, even in the case where \A is already known to be a \Wstar-algebra, the degenerate case can arise.
-Akemann and Sherman showed (see \cite[Lemma 4.3]{AkemannSherman}) that for any Type II$_1$ \Wstar-algebra \A and a MASA M, $\tau_M$ can always be extended to a \emph{singular} state on \A. (If \A is a \Wstar-algebra, we can write $\mathcal{A}^* = \mathcal{A}_* \oplus \mathcal{A}_*^{\perp}$.
+While it \emph{is} true that if $(\pi_\tau, K)$ is the GNS representation of $M$ induced by $\tau_M$ then $\pi_\tau$ is CAP on $M$ and $\pi_\tau(M)$ is a von Neumann algebra on $K$, it is possible to extend $\tau_M$ to a state $\Phi$ on $\A$ in a degenerate way, so that the representation $(\pi_\Phi, H)$ is not normal when restricted back to $M$.
+Indeed, even in the case where $\A$ is already known to be a W*-algebra, the degenerate case can arise.
+Akemann and Sherman showed (see \cite[Lemma 4.3]{AkemannSherman}) that for any Type II$_1$ W*-algebra $\A$ and a MASA M, $\tau_M$ can always be extended to a \emph{singular} state on $\A$.
+(If $\A$ is a W*-algebra, we can write $\mathcal{A}^* = \mathcal{A}_* \oplus \mathcal{A}_*^{\perp}$.
 The functionals belonging to $\mathcal{A}_*$ are the normal ones and those belonging to $\mathcal{A}_*^{\perp}$ are the singular ones.)
-Clearly, the GNS representation of any \Wstar-algebra induced by a singular state does not give rise to a concrete von Neumann algebra. \end{warn}
+Clearly, the GNS representation of any W*-algebra induced by a singular state does not give rise to a normal representation of the W*-algebra as a concrete von Neumann algebra. \end{warn}